Hollywood quiet so far on gun control after Connecticut

 CRUISE IN SPOTLIGHT FOR "JACK REACHER"

-With Hollywood studios again under scrutiny for making violent movies, Paramount Pictures canceled Saturday's premiere in Pittsburgh of Tom Cruise's new film "Jack Reacher," in which Cruise plays a cold-blooded former military sniper.
+With Hollywood studios again under scrutiny for making violent movies, Paramount Pictures cancelled Saturday's premiere in Pittsburgh of Tom Cruise's new film "Jack Reacher," in which Cruise plays a cold-blooded former military sniper.

-In New York, the Lincoln Center Film Society postponed a Monday screening and conversation with Cruise "out of respect for the families who lost loved ones in Newtown, Connecticut," according to a statement.
+In New York, the Lincoln Centre Film Society postponed a Monday screening and conversation with Cruise "out of respect for the families who lost loved ones in Newtown, Connecticut," according to a statement.

-"Jack Reacher," which opens with a sniper picking off and killing five apparently random targets on a riverfront promenade, is due to open in U.S. movie theaters on Friday.
+"Jack Reacher," which opens with a sniper picking off and killing five apparently random targets on a riverfront promenade, is due to open in U.S. movie theatres on Friday.

 Cruise has said nothing publicly about the shootings in Connecticut, and maintained his silence on the subject during a Monday appearance on "Late Show With David Letterman" to promote the film.